Who Are TransUnion? Everything You Need to Know About TransUnion

 TransUnion

 TransUnion is one of the three main Credit Reporting Agencies (CRAs) in the UK.
 It was founded in 1968 with its headquarters in Chicago, USA.
-It’s now in over 33 countries.
+They now operate in over 30 countries.
 TransUnion provides credit information and credit scores for businesses and consumers.

-TransUnion is one of the three main Credit Reference Agencies in the UK.
+TransUnion is one of the three main Credit Reference Agencies (CRA) in the UK.
 The other two are Experian and Equifax.
 As a CRA, TransUnion gathers information on your financial activity – past and present.
-They also capture your personal details, and they use all this information to generate your credit score.
+They collect your financial information and use the information to generate your credit score.

-As a Credit Reference Agency, TransUnion collects information about how you handle your finances to document a history of your financial situation.
-They file this in your own unique credit report.
-This information is gathered from a variety of sources which include:
+TransUnion collects information on how you handle your finances to document a history of your financial situation.
+Your unique credit report is created using this information, providing valuable insights.
+It is gathered from a variety of sources, including:

 • Banks